- Current students

 |Postgraduate Diploma in Computing||8||Full-time for one year or part-time for two to three years||Information systems manager, IT adviser, Multimedia development manager, Researcher, Network manager, Software engineer, Systems analyst, Website manager||February or July|

 |Master of Computing||9||Full-time for two years or part-time for three to five years||Information systems manager, IT adviser, Multimedia development manager, Network manager, Researcher, Website manager||February or July|

 Cyber Security Research Centre

 The Cyber Security Research Centre at our Mt Albert campus is the first of its kind in New Zealand.
 It’s a joint venture between Unitec and Japan’s National Institute of Information and Communications Technologies (NICT).
 It provides organisations with cloud based cyber security technologies and is home to the first nationwide Darknet/Livenet station to monitor New Zealand’s Cyber Security.

 For students, the Cyber Security Centre gives you the chance to learn from real life industry research projects.
 You could take part in an international exchange or internships – this gives you great exposure to worldwide research in computational intelligence and cyber security.
 There are also industry workshops and summer school programmes for postgraduate students from around the world.

-We’re proud to be the only tertiary institute in New Zealand to offer cyber security courses.
+We’re proud to be the first tertiary institute in New Zealand to offer cyber security courses.
 You can take them as short courses or as part of an undergraduate or postgraduate programme.
 Topics include include: application security, business continuity and disaster recovery, cryptography and cyber security and cloud computing.